refractproject/refract-spec/namespaces/mson-namespace.md

 Often, before an MSON DOM can be processed, referenced _Named Types_ have to be resolved.
 Resolving references to _Named Types_ is tedious and error prone.
 As such an MSON processor can resolve references to produce a complete MSON DOM.
 That is, a DOM that does not include unresolved references to other data structures.
 This is referred to as _reference expansion_ or simply _expansion_.

-In other words, an expanded element is one that does not contain any _Identifier_ (defined bellow) referencing any other elements than those defined in JSON or MSON namespaces.
+In other words, an expanded element is one that does not contain any _Identifier_ (defined below) referencing any other elements than those defined in MSON namespaces.

 The expanded DOM MUST, however, keep the track of what data structure was expanded and what from where.